 Katina is a qualified ECE teacher with a Masters of Arts focusing on language barriers in ECE.
 Katina’s career includes a practicing teacher, head teacher for over nine years, research assistant, therapy assistant and has participated in school boards of trustees for a number of years.
 Her centre experience includes Montessori.

 Katina lives with her husband, Matt, in Wellington.

 Tracey is responsible for the smooth running of the ECC National Office, including accounts management.
-All accounts receivable and payable, event registration, publication purchases and general enquiries are handled by Tracey.
+All accounts receivable and payable, membership enquires and applications, event registration, publication purchases and general enquiries are handled by Tracey.

 Trisha Toreka Lealiifano-Mariota

 Trisha is responsible for managing the multiple events (Workshops, webinars and conference) that ECC provides for Centre Managers and Teachers.

 Trisha is an ECE-qualified teacher with relieving experience in the Kindergarten sector as well as teaching at the Aoga Amata Porirua EFKS.
 She has a Masters of Education, Bachelor of Commerce and a Graduate Diploma in Teaching endorsed in Early Childhood Education from Victoria University.
 She is an Early Intervention Therapist (ESDM Therapist) for Autistic Children and is an Autism Specialist Facilitator.
 She also co-leads the Wellington Pasifika Autism Support Group.

 Trisha is married to Martin Mariota and has one son Joziah.

 Editor - Swings & Roundabouts

 Trudi is the editor for Swings & Roundabouts.